[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 1996: Produced by the Waddingtons Creative Services, but copyright Hasbro, this catalogue had blue writing on the back.
 It showed the team range reaching 830, with a respectable 147 teams still to buy.
 It was back to two box sets (Club and Premiership), but the accessory range really suffered.
 This was down to eleven items, with just five old favourites (61108, 61128, 61158, 61204, 61216), plus four combined sets (61133, 61233, 61239, 61240), and two Premiership sets (61125, 61234)

 That is the end of Subbuteo's yearly catalogues, and therefore the end of this trawl through them.
-However, I've also produced a third page of all the price lists and flyers that didn't fit into this list.
-There are also pages for European Catalogues and those from Japan & NZ
+However, there are also pages for European Catalogues and those from Japan & NZ, as well as a page of Subbuteo flyers.

 [ Main Page | Previous Page | Next Page ]